 We can continue to go deeper into the cell (the boundaries are what will distinguish constituent bits such as the mitochondria vs the cell membrance).
 Basically we’ve entered how to distinguish proteins from one another.

 Going even deeper there will be boundaries that help distinguish elements that make up proteins.
 A carbon atom is distinguishable from an oxygen atom.

 Finally we do get to sub-atomic levels where the boundaries aim to distinguish between different bits such as quarks, bosons etc.

 One thing common in this journey of ours was that for any layer of abstraction to work, a mechanism that allowed us to distinguish one constituent bit from another constituent bit was very important.
 This is what I call boundaries.

 Observation 2: Interactions between boundaries is what births reality

-Instead, we observe a reality where boundaries are constantly interacting with each other or the surroundings.
+Instead, at every level of abstraction we observe a reality where boundaries (within that layer) are constantly interacting (aka exchanging energy and information) with other boundaries or the layers below it.
 It is only when such interacts occur that reality is birthed.

 To sum it up then,

 (1) life’s purpose should flow from the overarching purpose of our reality

 (2) our reality flows from series of interactions (energy exchanges) between things that are distinct (i.e., have boundaries),